All Episodes

 Apple says, and the DOD and the CIA and everybody else has concurred that those messages are encrypted front and back, meaning the only people who can read what you are sending is the person you're sending it to.

-And consequently, the only if unless now meaning if you if you if you uh don't have access to their phone while they're to me, you're looking over their shoulder, you can read it.
+And consequently, the only if unless no, meaning if you don't have access to their phone while they're telling me, you're looking over their shoulder, you can read it.

 But only the phone's software decrypts each message as it's sent and received.